 What technical information is required?

 All applicants must agree to have an energy assessment (test in) conducted on their home prior to the start of their project, and a test out after work is completed.
 The energy assessment will help identify the most cost efficient upgrades that the homeowner should pursue and generate data necessary to confirm the minimum 20 percent improvement in energy efficiency.
-All energy assessments must be performed by a program approved BPI certified Building Analyst, and all home upgrades must be performed by a program approved company with a BPI certified Installer on staff.
+All energy assessments must be performed by a program approved Building Analyst, and all home upgrades must be performed by a program approved company with a Installer on staff.
 Program approved companies will provide each home owner with an energy assessment report, recommended improvements, and a detailed cost estimate.
 A copy of this report must be included with every loan application.
-The technical information required for renewable projects will be determined on a case by case basis and may include a site assessment and/or energy production or savings calculations, with assumptions.
+The technical information required for renewable projects will be determined on a case-by-case basis and may include a site assessment and/or energy production or savings calculations, with assumptions.

 What are the loan terms and how much can I apply for?

-The maximum default loan term is 5 years.
+The maximum default loan term is 10 years.
 The minimum loan amount is $500 and the maximum is $10,000.
-Special considerations may be given to renewable energy projects on a case by case basis.
+Special considerations may be given to renewable energy projects on a case-by-case basis.

 What is the loan’s interest rate?

-Currently program loan interest rates are 2 percent or less, depending on income.
-The OHCD may increase the interest at a later date.
+Currently program loan interest rates depend on income.
 Once a loan has been approved and closed, the interest rate cannot change.